[[trackingImage]]

 Suicide Prevention Support Strategies for People with Co-Occurring Conditions

 When navigating complex, co-occurring conditions, people can often feel trapped and see no way out, placing them at a higher risk for suicide.
 While every experience is unique, the most powerful intervention often begins when we slow down, listen deeply, and respond with intention.
+Join this Shared Learning Group as we ground ourselves in lived experiences.

-Join this upcoming Shared Learning Group as we ground ourselves in lived experiences.
 We will discuss critical warning signs and risk factors, while sharing actionable strategies and resources to provide ongoing support and restore a sense of hope.
 There are four sessions on the same topic for different target audiences.
 Please register for the session most relevant to you, or whichever best fits into your schedule.
 See the event flyer for session options.

-Date: July 29 and July 30, 2026
+Date: July 29-30, 2026

 Registration: Register for the webinar